pranav-r13/Booths_algo/README.md

-# cao_boothsalgo
+# Booths Algorithm

-a website to run and execute booths algorithm
+A webapp to multiply 2 numbers using Booths algorithm along with the display of individual steps